emboldagency/embold-tailwind-blocks/README.md

 The plugin creates a parent "Theme Options" category in the sidebar, this way when you're creating any options pages you can set their parent slugs to `theme-options`.

+### Modifiers

+Modifiers can be created in the app/Modifiers directory of the Sage theme, and are used to add style options to blocks from either the core or any blocks added via other extensions.
+This plugin has a started example file that can be copied in app/Modifiers/CoreGroup.php.example

+You'll simply set the name to one of the blocks, in our example "core/group" and then you can add as many style options as you see fit.

 ## Sage 10 setup

 After the plugin is installed and activated, you'll want to configure both your tailwind.config.js and bud.config.js to